LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 | 5          | Assign key binding for each action           |   2    |02/03|

 #### 1.9.2 Combat
+1. As a user, I would want the character to punch
+2. As a user, I want the character to block incoming punches
+3. As a user, I want the character to finish off the enemy
+4. As a user, I want to count how many times I punch the enemy

 | User Story | Task Description                             | Points |Due Date|
 | ---------- |--------------------------------------------- | ------ |--------|
 | 1          | Have the character punch and assign damage   |   2    |28/02|